LordDarthSidous/lds_fuel/README.md

 # About
 My Forked modified version of LegacyFuel all rights belong to the owner.
 This is my version, which I added NUI.
-Add for pumps in the config file if you need more.
+Add more pumps in the config file if you need more.
 ![image](https://user-images.githubusercontent.com/82306584/134341351-46b14e43-986a-4f26-9e7b-37eac8516f1e.png)

 ### Installation